trepou/stacklabs/README.md

 --> public_key_path: "../bill_id_rsa.pub" <--
     default_shell: zsh
 ```
 * Adapt inventory with of Bill's environment hostname.
-Your ansible server should have root access this host and python should be installed on the host.
+Your ansible server should have root access this host (with all sudo privileges) and python should be installed on the host.

 * Download required roles from ansible galaxy: